 The most common causes for this error are:

 - Mostly: creating a lot of objects in a short amount of time.

 - Sometimes: creating a lot of objects in rapid succession.

 If you want to reproduce this error, do something like this:

-Eventually memory will run low due to all the accounts being created and the garbage collector will try to free up memory.
-But it won’t be able to as all these Account objects are still alive.
-After a while it will return the error above.
+Eventually, memory will run low because of all the account being created, which is when the garbage collector will try to free up memory.
+It won’t be able to do this, so that all these Account objects are still alive.
+After a while, it will return the error.

-That concludes the list of some of the more common errors you can find in the application log that can cause your application to go down.
+That concludes this list of some of the more common errors in the application log that can cause your application to go down.
 But there is one more item to share.
 While it is not an error in the error log, it might match some of the symptoms outlined.
-And it is easy to check for, so never a bad idea.

 2.5 Lack of Resources on the Application Server